2024-2025 Policy Library

 Bike Shop & Bikes on Campus

 Many students ride bikes and longboards around campus.
 The CMC Bike Shop is a student run initiative that is overseen by the Roberts Environmental Center.
-CMC students, staff and faculty are invited to rent bikes for free for a small rental period.
+CMC students, staff, and faculty are invited to rent bikes for free for a short rental period.
 Student staff are able to help patrons put together new bikes and fix bikes or longboards free of charge.
-For more information, including shop hours, please visit the CMC Bike Shop website.
+For more information, including shop hours, please visit the the CMC Bike Shop website.

 Athletics and Recreation

-Claremont McKenna College varsity athletes combine with Harvey Mudd and Scripps College athletes to compete at the Division III level as Claremont-Mudd-Scripps (CMS).
+Claremont McKenna College, Harvey Mudd College, and Scripps College student-athletes compete together at the NCAA Division III level as Claremont-Mudd-Scripps (CMS).
 CMS supports 10 men’s and 11 women’s athletic teams.

-The Claremont Colleges offer some of the best athletic and recreational facilities in the area.
+The Claremont Colleges offer outstanding athletic and recreational facilities.
 CMC’s recreational facilities are available for general student use and are scheduled around intercollegiate and PE activities.
 The football field and track are located in the southeast corner of campus, near the student apartments.
 CMC also has excellent baseball, softball, and soccer fields.
 The Biszantz Family Tennis Center with 12 lit courts is located at the corner of Sixth Street and Brooks Avenue.
 The weight room is equipped with pin-select, plate-loaded machines and free weights for recreational and athletics use.
 The fitness center has cardiovascular and a pin-select weight-lifting circuit from Life Fitness and is available for general use.
 The Axelrood pool is available for fitness and competition activities and is available for general lap swimming daily at lunch.
 The Scripps College pool is available for general recreation.
 All pools have posted hours that vary by season.

-Roberts Pavilion will be the hub of all CMS Athletic, Recreation & Physical Education programming and special events.
+Roberts Pavilion is the hub of all CMS Athletic, Recreation, & Physical Education programming and special events.
 Hours of operation are posted online at https://roberts-pavilion.cmc.edu/.

 CMS Intramural Sports